caseyg/awesome/TOPICS.md

 *   [documize/community](https://github.com/documize/community) - Modern Confluence alternative designed for internal & external docs, built with Go + EmberJS

-*   [BookStackApp/BookStack](https://github.com/BookStackApp/BookStack) - A platform to create documentation/wiki content built with PHP & Laravel
+*   [BookStackApp/BookStack](https://github.com/BookStackApp/BookStack) - NOW MANAGED ON CODEBERG

 *   [awesome-selfhosted/awesome-selfhosted](https://github.com/awesome-selfhosted/awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers